In no particular order, I present to you the successful business leaders I consider most influential today.

 Page is the chief executive officer (CEO) of Google’s parent company, Alphabet Inc. He stepped aside as Google CEO in August 2001, in favor of Eric Schmidt.
 Page re-assumed the CEO role at Google in April 2011.
 He announced his intention to step aside a second time in July 2015 to become CEO of Alphabet.
 Google’s assets reorganized under Alphabet.
 Under Page, Alphabet is seeking to deliver major advancements in a variety of industries.

 As of October 2017, Page is the 12th richest person in the world, with an estimated net worth of US$47 billion.
 Page is the inventor of PageRank, Google’s best-known search ranking algorithm.
 Page received the Marconi Prize in 2004.

 Tim Cook, CEO of Apple and one of the most influential business leaders today

-Steve Jobs is a hard act to follow, but thus far, Tim Cook is doing a tremendous job.
+Steve Jobs was a hard act to follow, but thus far, Tim Cook is doing a tremendous job.
 Rather than attempt to match the consumer-facing innovations, Cook is forging the future with his own new advances.
 Once misdiagnosed with Multiple Sclerosis, he has become much more responsible with the challenges of his employees.
 He has become highly involved in charitable causes.
-One of his famous quotes is “you kind of want to manage a technology company like you’re in the dairy business.
-If it gets past its freshness date, you have a problem.”
-He has definitely been instrumental in keeping Apple’s consumer products vibrant and up to date.
+“You kind of want to manage a technology company like you’re in the dairy business.
+If it gets past its freshness date, you have a problem.” -Tim Cook Click To Tweet

 Timothy Donald Cook (born November 1, 1960) is an American business executive, industrial engineer, and developer.
 Cook is the CEO of Apple Inc., previously serving as the company’s Chief Operating Officer, under its founder Steve Jobs.